interlock-network/interlock-docs/litepaper/litepaper.md

 any fixed emission schedule.
 We also mint new tokens as necessary to meet staking obligations &mdash; which is only necessary *after* all tokens are emitted, or if all tokens are held but unused by their owners.
-Most projects try to cccontrolthe price by controlling supply, but we feel that this is a fool's errand, and that it would be much more robust to *stimulate demand* for the token by making it *useful* and *desirable*.
+Most projects try to control the price by controlling supply, but we feel that this is a fool's errand, and it would be much more robust to *stimulate demand* for the token by making it *useful* and *desirable*.